mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

 ## Timelines for rollouts

 The feature flag is initially “off” and will be rolled out slowly.
-Individual teams should decide how they want to roll out their features as they know the features best and are responsible for them.
+Individual teams should decide how they want to roll out their features as they are responsible for them and know them best.
 Once we have split.io access for 2-3 people per team, the feature teams can enable/disable feature flags at will without needing to ask Cloud team.

-Note: The steps below are an initial guideline and will be iterated on over time.
+**Note:** The steps below are an initial guideline and will be iterated on over time.

  - 1st week after feature is merged (T-30): 10% rollout; only to test servers, no rollout to customers.
  - 2nd week (T-22): 50% rollout; rollout to some customers (excluding big customers and newly signed-up customers); no major bugs in test servers.